 Product Hunt, meanwhile, was founded in 2013 and is a platform dedicated to the curation of products.
 This communal site allows users to share their own products, rank them and vote for the product they like the most.
 Once the product is ready for the market, then you can really make your brand’s visibility increase substantially.

-CrunchBase is a bit different than the previous two services.
+CrunchBase is a bit different from the previous two services.
 They are a crowdsourced database of investors, incubators, and startups.
 This is not tailored to startups or new businesses but still, allows others follow company developments in a chronological order.
 When more information about your brand gets listed it adds more credibility, and trust in your business.

 Reddit, social news aggregation founded in 2005, is another resource for startups to showcase their company profile.
 This social network is essential for raising brand awareness.
 Not only can you create an account there, but you can subscribe to topic areas like “startups” and “small businesses”.
 This helps you get an idea of what companies in your line of work are doing now.